 For Tom Epperly, writing software is both a lifelong avocation and a hobby.
 So, working on a major redesign of NIF’s Virtual Beam Line (VBL) code is a dream come true.
 As the software architect of the VBL++ project, he is part of the team responsible for reimplementing the older Java-based VBL code into C++ so it can run on supercomputers.

 Barry Fishler leads the VBL++ team, which also includes Kathleen McCandless, Jarom Nelson, Maxwell Osawe, and Ashka Shah.
-The team met its “First Light” milestone in July 2017 and the HPC milestone in March 2018.
-The upcoming Rigel release, the next major milestone, will be able to run the full NIF model as it exists today.
+The team met its “First Light” milestone in July 2017 and the high performance computing (HPC) milestone in March 2018.
+The Jan.
+31, 2019, Rigel release, the next major milestone, will be able to run the full NIF model as it exists today.
 The team will also begin building the infrastructure to model broadband.

 A Software Dream Come True

-He received a DOE Computational Science Graduate Fellowship (CSGF) while pursuing his PhD in chemical engineering with an emphasis on computer science at the University of Wisconsin-Madison.
+He received a U.S. Department of Energy Computational Science Graduate Fellowship (CSGF) while pursuing his PhD in chemical engineering with an emphasis on computer science at the University of Wisconsin-Madison.
 Next was a postdoctoral appointment at Imperial College London, where he developed design tools using mathematical optimization techniques.
-His first job brought him back to the United States – to Aspen Technology in Cambridge, Massachusetts – where he developed a framework for mathematical modeling of chemical engineering projects and plants with a real-time optimization capability.
+His first job brought him back to the United States—to Aspen Technology in Cambridge, Massachusetts—where he developed a framework for mathematical modeling of chemical engineering projects and plants with a real-time optimization capability.

 It’s not surprising Epperly’s other hobby involves writing software for scoring competitive amateur radio contests.
 In ham radio contesting, enthusiasts connect with as many other operators as possible during a set time period, earning points for the number of contacts they make, with multipliers for geographic diversity.

-“I guess I seek out programming opportunities,” said Epperly.
+“I guess I seek out programming opportunities,” says Epperly.
 “I’m just a real software kind of guy.”